-This week marketing software firm Hubspot, famous for its own inbound marketing, added a new component to their suite of marketing software.
-And darn, it was a fresh new email marketing tool they added.
+This week marketing software firm HubSpot, famous for its own inbound marketing, added a new component to their suite of marketing software.
+And darn, it was a fresh new email marketing tool.

-Even more interesting than the fact that they did this, is the reason why.
+Even more interesting than the fact that HubSpot did this, is the reason why.
 And why now?

 A brief history on HubSpot